What Size AC Unit For 1300 Square Foot House?

 The unit for your 1,300-square-foot home shall have at least a SEER of 11.6.

-However, the good thing is that in today’s world, the newest models of air conditioners in the market have more than an 11.6 rating.
+The good thing is that in today’s world, the newest models of air conditioners in the market have more than an 11.6 rating.

 Because, with a rating less than that, the authority doesn’t even allow the marketing of such air conditioners.